Macpickle/Arduino-Weather-Sensor-Reader/README.md

 ### Extras/Comments

 I understand this is not optimum, but this is all I really had.
 Although that is the case, it still works completely fine.
+I hope this was able to help anybody with whatever they use it for.
 Feel free to leave suggestions/comments on anything.

 \- Macpickle